 “I love you as much as I used to, or even more.
 Thank you for telling me the truth.
 Thanks for trusting me.
 In future, such things might happen again.
 Our commitment is towards this unbreakable trust, not to each other’s bodies.
 I will be disappointed, shattered if it happens again, I might be furious, but I will still choose you over my ego.”

-Three weeks later, she smiled from the heart and met my eyes.
+But finally, three weeks later, she smiled from the heart and met my eyes.
 Maybe she could forgive herself, and forgive my hasty “let’s end this” drama.